Your boss walks in with a chart of the last 12 months of transactional Net Promoter survey results and she’s not happy!

 The score went down last month and she want’s to know why.
 Looks like you’ll have to hunt around to find a reason for the change; or will you?

 Just because your survey score has gone down, or up, doesn’t mean that there has actually been a change in the overall business NPS.
 It might just be a fluke of the sample you have collected.
 The change might be within the Margin of Error.

 The problem is that you are never able to collect a response from every single customer.
-In reality you make do with a sample; maybe 10% of your customers respond.
+In reality you make do with a sample; maybe 10%, 20% or whatever of your customers respond.

 Calculating Margin of Error for Net Promoter®

 The problem with Net Promoter is that the statistics that you normally use for survey scores don’t work so well for NPS.